Podocarpus novoguineensis

 Podocarpus novoguineensis is a species of conifer in the family Podocarpaceae.
 It is endemic to New Guinea.

-Podocarpus novoguineensis is an evergreen tree which grows to 25 metres tall.
-It is part of the P. neriifolius group in section Longifoliolatus.
+Podocarpus novoguineensis is a medium-sized tree which grows to 25 metres tall.
+It is part of the P. neriifolius group in the section Longifoliolatus.
 The species is distinguished in having the largest leaves in section Longifoliolatus.
 The leaves are long, pendulous, and linear, 13 to 16 cm long by 1.4 to 1.8 cm wide, tapering gradually at both ends, with weak upper midribs and long spreading outer bud scales to 10 mm long.